 - Receive information about financial assistance and free health care.

-The members of your health care team or your child’s health care team will:
+The members of your or your child’s health care team will:

 - Introduce themselves to you or your child.

-- Explain their roles in your care or your child’s care.
+- Explain their roles in your or your child’s care.

-- Speak and write respectfully to you and your child.
+- Speak and write respectfully to you and/or your child.